amida168/Getting-and-Cleaning-Data/codebook.md

 mean(): Mean value
 std(): Standard deviation

-The tidy data set is a wide set
+The tidy data set is a wide set with the average of each variable for each activity and each subject.
+Note that variables are normalized and bounded within [-1,1].
 The complete listing of variables:

-"subject_id"
+"subject_id": subject id
-"activity"
+"activity": activity name
-"tBodyAcc-mean()-X"
+"tBodyAcc-mean()-X" : mean of tBodyAcc-mean()-X. The rest of the variables follows the same pattern.
 "tBodyAcc-mean()-Y"
 "tBodyAcc-mean()-Z"
 "tGravityAcc-mean()-X"